mcshield.exe

 Is mcshield.exe a virus?

-No, the legitimate mcshield.exe is not a virus.
-It's McAfee's real-time protection service.
-Verify it's located in C:\Program Files\McAfee\ and digitally signed by McAfee, LLC.
+No, the legitimate mcshield.exe from McAfee is not a virus.
+Verify the file location (C:\Program Files\Common Files\McAfee\McShield\mcshield.exe) and that it is digitally signed by McAfee LLC.

 Why is mcshield.exe using so much CPU?